nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 ## Get ServiceDefinition Interaction ##
 This action is performed by the Encounter Management System (EMS) in order to get a ServiceDefinition from a selected Clinical Decision Support System (CDSS).

-## Search Request Headers ##
+## Request Headers ##
-Provider API search requests support the following HTTP request headers:
+The following HTTP request headers are supported for this interaction:

 | Header               | Value |Conformance |